ThisIsItz/ThisIsDev/blog-posts/git-basic-2/git-basic-2.md

 git branch -m new-name
 ```

-You can use the next command to list all the available branches.
+You can use the next command to list all the available branches, and also to known in which branch you are working on

 ```
 git branch